Call the Matriculation office at 949.582.4970 or look in your MySite to determine which part of the Matriculation Process is incomplete.

 We can accept English placement results and MDTP math exam raw scores from other California Community Colleges as Alternative Evidence.
 Assessment results must be submitted to the Matriculation Office along with a College Prerequisite Evaluation Form.
 Students that are required to matriculate and use Alternative Evidence to clear their assessment exams are still required to complete the remaining steps of the Matriculation process.

 There is no cost to students for the Matriculation assessment tests.

 Tests are held in the Matriculation testing room located in Village 8-3 for nights and weekends and 8-5 for all other testing sessions.

 Parking lot 1 is centrally located to the Village 8.
 Valid campus parking permits are required!
 Daily parking passes are available.

-The California State regulations state that all students that have less than 60 college units completed or do not have a minimum of an AA/AS degree will be required to complete the Matriculation Process.
+The California State regulations state that all students that do not have a minimum of an AA/AS degree are required to complete the Matriculation Process.

 The online Student Advisement and MAP will help you select courses based on your assessment and placement in the subject areas of math, English, and reading.
 We suggest that students see a counselor or complete a MAP workshop if they need more guidance.

 A prerequisite is a course that must be taken and passed with a grade of C or better before moving up to the next course in a sequence.
 Example: English 200 is the prerequisite for English 1A and must be passed with a C or better before a student is eligible to enroll in English 1A.